Single Team Oriented Service Architecture

-What is Single Team Owned Service Architecture (STOSA)?
+What is Single Team Oriented Service Architecture (STOSA)?
 STOSA is an important guiding principle for large organizations that have many development teams that own and manage services comprising one or more applications.

 What does it mean to have a STOSA application and organization?
 To be STOSA, you must meet the following criteria:

 - Have an application that is constructed using a service-based architecture or a microservice-based architecture.

 - Have multiple development teams that are responsible for building and maintaining the application.

 - Each and every service in your application must be assigned to a development team, who owns that service.
 Who owns which service should be well documented and readily available to everyone in the organization.